QuirkyRobots/Pirate-Chain/README.md

-# Pirate Chain Timeline Concept - How To Add a Milestone
+# Pirate Chain Timeline Concept

 This is a sample timeline concept design, that has been designed to be easy to edit/develop/maintain, locally or in the cloud by anyone.